keonik/AWS-cloud-practitioner-notes/README.md

 OS and additional software are provided in a AMI (Amazon machine image) Resources are provided by instance type
 Instances can store data in two ways

 - Instance store
   - only available while instance is running
 - Elastic Block Store (EBS)
   - persistent storage

 Types

 - General Purpose
-- Comput, Memory, and Storage
+- Compute, Memory, and Storage
 - Accelerated computing

 Scaling

 - Vertical Scaling - some down time
 - Horizontal Scaling - launch instances to help scaling
   - Auto-Scaling Group -
     - set of EC2 instances
     - Min/Max # of instances
     - Health checks on each instance
     - Scaling policies that define scaling behavior
     - Exists within 1 or more availability zones in a single region
   - Elastic Load Balancer

-#### AWS Lambda